ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 The software is opensourced on [Gitlab](https://gitlab.com/postgres-ai){:target="_blank" rel="noopener noreferrer"} and the community on [Slack](https://slack.postgres.ai/){:target="_blank" rel="noopener noreferrer"} is very helpful and response if you have any questions or issues with the software.

-If you want a more in-depth post about how to configure DBLab and which pitfalls we found, let me know on [LinkedIn!](https://www.linkedin.com/in/pieter-vincken-a94b5153/){:target="_blank" rel="noopener noreferrer"}
+If you want a more in-depth post about how to configure DLE and which pitfalls we found, let me know on [LinkedIn!](https://www.linkedin.com/in/pieter-vincken-a94b5153/){:target="_blank" rel="noopener noreferrer"}

 ### Links